knative/docs/eventing/samples/event-flow/README.md

-# Demo: Binding running services to an IoT core (PubSub)
+# Sample: Binding running services to an IoT core (PubSub)

 > For the ease of the demo, a few variables here are hard-coded.